openspending/osep/osep-04.md

 ### Required and Recommended Data and Metadata

-In order for OpenSpending services to work effectively with raw data sources, we define a set of *requirements* for data and metadata, as well as a set of *recommendations* for metadata and data.
+In order for OpenSpending services to work effectively with raw data sources, we define a set of *requirements* (`MUST` haves) for data and metadata, as well as a set of *recommendations* (`SHOULD` haves) for data and metadata.

-OpenSpending Data Packages are a Tabular Data Package Profile, and therefore must implement all the requirements for Tabular Data Packages.
+OpenSpending Data Packages are a Tabular Data Package Profile, and therefore they `MUST` implement all the requirements for Tabular Data Packages.

 See the [Data Package][dp] and [Tabular Data Package][tdp] specifications for further details.

-OpenSpending Data Packages should move towards full support of the [Budget Data Package][bdp] specification.
+OpenSpending Data Packages `SHOULD` move towards full support of the [Budget Data Package][bdp] specification.
 However, this current proposal does not aim for this support.

-Budget Data Packages place most metadata on Resource objects, whereas in the current proposal, OpenSpending Data Packages place most metadata on the top-level descriptor, and expect conformity amongst all spend data resources in a single package.
+Budget Data Packages place most metadata on Resource objects, whereas in the current proposal, OpenSpending Data Package places most metadata on the top-level descriptor, and expects conformity amongst all spend data resources in a single package.

-The following properties are required on the top-level descriptor:
+The following properties `MUST` be on the top-level descriptor:

 * `name`: a url-compatible short name ("slug")
 * `title`: a human readable title